 or her own emotional response to the subject."

-• HERE is a link to an article I wrote for you regarding filters, and other important tools that we use.
+• HERE is a link to an article I wrote for you regarding filters, tripods and other accessories to have.

 • HERE is a link to an article I wrote for the basic steps to make in Adobe Camera Raw (ACR).
 ACR is essentially the same as Lightroom, but with a different facade.
 In my workflow, this is a starting point.
 For others, they may make all adjustments and reach a final place here.
 Either way, it may be of interest to see the basic steps to make here.

 Below are links to a couple of PDF articles on the Basics of Editing & Archiving, and the Basics to Developing.
 If you are a beginner at these things, this will help move you in the right direction.
 If you are looking for more advanced guidance, I encourage you to consider one of my Developing and Mentoring services where we can really delve into these topics more deeply.

 • Here are some of the photographers that I mention from time to time:

 -Michael Kenna.
 He's a legend! and will always be first on the list.

 -David Fokos.
 I know David from when we were both represented by the gallery in La Jolla.
 He is a true master!

 -Sebastiao Salgado.
 If the “success” of great art is based on the life and spirit it contains, then there is no one more masterful at making photographs than Salgado.
 Study his work!

 • Just a few photo books that I think should be in every landscape photographers collection are: